 If you have CNG buses, the updates may be minimal

 Transit bus operators who are familiar with CNG (compressed natural gas) will appreciate how similar the codes and standards are for handling hydrogen, which is also a Class 2 flammable gas.
 However, a number of hydrogen's properties make it safer to handle than CNG, which is one of the key benefits of choosing it to fuel your fleet.

 (To learn more about hydrogen safety, see our blogs Dispelling Common Hydrogen Safety Myths and Hydrogen Fuel Safety: Essential Facts for Transit Operators.)

 If your maintenance personnel are trained in CNG, and your facilities are designed for a fleet of CNG buses, you will only need minor modifications to implement the necessary hydrogen infrastructure.

-We’ll outline three required modifications below, but first:
+We’ll outline five required modifications below, but first:

 Follow local regulations!